ansible-collections/ansible-consul/examples/README_VAGRANT.md

 2. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`
  * Optionally installs the Vagrant hosts plugin
-3. **vm: The '' provisioner could not be found.** error - make sure you have vagrant-hosts plugin installed
+3. If you see an error like *vm: The '' provisioner could not be found.* make sure you have vagrant-hosts plugin installed

 ## References